programmer-04/HospitalHub/README.md

 - `cd HospitalHub`
 - `python3 manage.py runserver 0.0.0.0:3000` to run on port 3000

 It was hosted on Heroku for a brief period.
-We created this website to learn Django, and later submitted it as our third-year project.
+We created this website to learn Django, and later submitted it as our third-year engineering project.